jeremyyeo/the-hitchhikers-guide-to-dbt/snapshot-duplicates/README.md

 > -- 1970-01-01, 1970-01-01
 > ```

-Note that this example isn't exclusive to `date/timestamp` types but also for other data types like `float/decimal` types.
+Note that this isn't exclusive to `date/timestamp` types but also for other data types like `float/decimal` types.
 Try snapshotting this for the first time:

 ```sql
 {% snapshot snappy %}